TypeDreamMoon/DreamFlow/README.md

 - Override `StartAsyncNode`
 - Use the provided `AsyncContext` object to call `Complete()` or `CompleteWithOutputPin()`
-- Keep your async state outside the node asset itself; the `AsyncContext` and `Executor` carry the runtime state safely per execution
+- Keep runtime state outside the node asset itself; the `AsyncContext` and `Executor` carry execution state per run
-- Nodes now expose a per-node `TransitionMode`.
-Set it to `Automatic` for nodes like branches/conditions that should resolve their next output immediately after execution, or keep it `Manual` when you want Blueprint/gameplay code to call `Step()` or `StepToOutputPin()`
+- Use per-node `TransitionMode` to switch between `Automatic` and `Manual` output handling
-- Blueprint node classes can also call `ContinueFlow(Executor)` or `ContinueFlowFromOutputPin(Executor, OutputPinName)` directly on `self` from inside `ExecuteNodeWithExecutor`
+- Blueprint node classes can also call `ContinueFlow(Executor)` or `ContinueFlowFromOutputPin(Executor, OutputPinName)` from `ExecuteNodeWithExecutor`

-This makes it much easier to hook DreamFlow nodes into Blueprint timers, latent tasks, gameplay callbacks, online requests, or animation notifies without manually rebuilding executor state.

 ## Runtime execution

-You can execute graphs either by creating `UDreamFlowExecutor` directly or by attaching `UDreamFlowExecutorComponent` to an Actor.
+You can execute flows either by creating `UDreamFlowExecutor` directly or by attaching `UDreamFlowExecutorComponent` to an Actor.

 The executor currently supports: